 Whether you receive a new diagnosis or difficult prognosis, face a hospital stay or surgery, grieve losses or, experience family or personal needs, we are here to assist you.

 Having an Advance Directive is important to everyone, young and old, since accidents and illness can strike at any age.
 Advance Directives allow you to plan ahead in the event you are injured and/or become very sick.
 The documents can state what medical treatments you would want and enable you to appoint another person you trust to make decisions for you if you are unable to speak for yourself.
 Chaplains are available to assist you with any ethical or moral questions you may have related to Advance Directives and Advance Care Planning, they can also direct you to resources related to Advance Diarectives.

 Mercy Hospital Washington's chapel is located on the first floor near the lobby.
-We hold Catholic Mass on Monday, Thursday and Friday at 11:30 a.m.
+We hold Catholic Mass on Monday, Wednesday and Thursday at 11:30 a.m.
 Call 636-239-8541 for more information.